-- Idiosyncratic (meaning that no one knows for sure why the neutrophil count is low).
+- Idiosyncratic (meaning that no one knows why the neutrophil count is low).

 Importance of a low neutrophil count

 The severity of a low neutrophil count depends on several factors, especially the degree of neutropenia.
-You are probably familiar with stories of “bubble babies” – children born with severely compromised immune systems, but there are many grades in between.
+You are probably familiar with “bubble babies” stories – children born with severely compromised immune systems, but there are many grades in between.

 A low neutrophil count is one of the severe side effects of chemotherapy.
 When these cells are limited in number or function or both, our bodies are less able to fight infections, even with bacteria that generally do not cause serious infections.